Warnings for Caplyta

 Geriatric Use

 Antipsychotic drugs increase the risk of death in elderly patients with dementia-related psychosis.
-CALYPTA is not approved for the treatment of patients with dementia-related psychosis [see BOX WARNING, WARNINGS AND PRECAUTIONS].
+CAPLYTA is not approved for the treatment of patients with dementia-related psychosis [see Boxed Warning, Warnings and Precautions].

 Hepatic Impairment